What is Moving Boundaries?

 The 2023 winter course and workshop in Italy, titled “Moving Boundaries: Human Sciences and the Future of Architecture,” brings together a cadre of distinguished international speakers: scientists and architects, historians and philosophers, who will illuminate the many facets of the impact of the built environment on human health and well-being.

-In its larger aspirations, Moving Boundaries is designed to serve as a platform for collaboration between educators and scientists, practitioners and students of architecture, as well as with institutions of design, research, and learning, animated by ideas and creations of such notable architects as Richard Neutra, Frank Lloyd Wright, Álvaro Siza Vieira, Louis Kahn, Alvar Aalto, Carlo Scarpa, Luis Barragán, Balkrishna Doshi and Juhani Pallasmaa.
+In its larger aspirations, Moving Boundaries is designed to serve as a platform for collaboration between educators and scientists, practitioners and students of architecture, as well as with institutions of design, research, and learning, animated by ideas and creations of such notable architects and architectural critics as Kenneth Frampton, Richard Neutra, Frank Lloyd Wright, Álvaro Siza Vieira, Louis Kahn, Alvar Aalto, Carlo Scarpa, Luis Barragán, Balkrishna Doshi and Juhani Pallasmaa.
 The collective legacy of these individuals demands that we view the design from an uncompromisingly humanistic perspective, committed to personal flourishing and centered on the individual’s physical health and psychological wellness.